 The internet is littered with articles about how to get people to remember your brand, but none about how long we can recall a brand we’ve just been introduced to.
 Given my experience on the weekend, I’m not surprised that the fond memories of a new brand fade in less than two minutes.
 One of the mining company brands was on a marker for every one of the 21 kilometres along the run, but my lap time was around 5’30” (#stillbragging) so I didn’t stand a chance of remembering the brand.

 My question is – why have two brands?
 I understand that one might be public facing and the other may be B2B.
 One may be for a particular mineral, or market, or anything.
 There are reasons to have multiple brands in a business.
 But why jam them both into one sponsorship opportunity.

 The same goes for content.
-Content can support your brand, expand on its promise and help with awareness.
+Content plays a key role in how to grow your brand.
+It can expand on its promise and help with awareness.
 However, it can only do this if you create the content with the brand in mind, rather than trying to apply the brand, or several brands to the content.

 A brand is usually signified by a logo and a tagline.
 They serve many purposes – much more than just recall and recognition.
 Satisfied consumers often identify with the logo and others who have the same logo.
 Why else would people pay twice as much for a polo shirt with a little green alligator on it.